Esther Chapter 7

 the queen; for he saw that evil was determined against him by the king.

-7:8 Then the king returned out of the palace garden into the place of the banquet of wine; and Haman was fallen upon the couch which Estherאֶסְתֵּר
+7:8 Then the king returned out of the palace garden into the place of the banquet of wine; and Haman had fallen on the couch that Estherאֶסְתֵּר

 Transliteration;’estēr Pronunciation es-tare’ Esther = “star” the queen of Persia, heroine of the book of Esther – daughter of Abihail, cousin and adopted daughter of Mordecai, of the tribe of Benjamin.
 Said to be a Prophetesses in the Talmud.
 For more info click here

 lay.
-Then said the king, Will he also volate the queen with me in the house?
+Then said the king, Will he also violate the queen with me in the house?
 The word went out of king’s mouth, and they covered Haman’s face.

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshipper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here